Canoe Beach, Dunedin

 The views down both sides of the headland are pretty amazing.
 To the left is Canoe Beach and a large section of coastline towards Oamaru, and to the right is a great view over Purakaunui Beach.

-I’ll be writing a full post on Purakaunui Beach so I won’t go into too much detail here.
-It’s a great beach though — make sure to walk to the end of the beach and around the inlet for calm, inviting water to swim in.
+I’ll be writing a full post on Purakaunui Beach so I won’t go into too much detail here (it’s published now).
+It’s a great beach — make sure to walk to the end of the beach and around the inlet for calm, inviting water to swim in.

 Getting to Canoe Beach